-This book is the ADHD diagnostic guide that helps clinicians provide comprehensive, accurate ADHD evaluations for children and adolescents.
-It is composed of three parts:
+This book is the ADHD diagnostic guide that helps clinicians provide comprehensive, accurate, and evidence-based ADHD evaluations for children and adolescents.
+It has three parts:

-Part II presents the numerous medical, sleep, neurodevelopmental, sensory processing, fetal substance exposure, psychological, trauma, and neglect conditions which can coexist with and even worsen true ADHD, or cause ADHD-like presentations when ADHD does not exist.
-These chapters describe the conditions and inform readers which specialists can provide additional evaluations and treatments when necessary.
+Part II describes the numerous medical, sleep, neurodevelopmental, sensory processing, fetal substance exposure, psychological, trauma, and neglect conditions which can coexist with and even worsen true ADHD, or cause ADHD-like presentations when ADHD does not exist.

-Part III is the Comprehensive Diagnostic ADHD Screening System (CDASS), a unique approach that utilizes checklists to improve the accuracy of evaluating ADHD by recognizing the indicators of ADHD, the risk factors associated with ADHD, and the many conditions presented in Part II.
-The purchaser of this book is able to photocopy the checklists without cost for repeated use.
-Accurately identifying these conditions will help clinicians better appreciate the clinical presentations and treatment needs.
+Part III is the Comprehensive Diagnostic ADHD Screening System (CDASS), a unique approach that utilizes user-friendly checklists to accurately evaluate ADHD by identifying its indicators, associated risk factors, and the conditions in Part II.
+The purchaser of this book can photocopy and use these checklists without additional cost.

 Part I assists clinicians in conducting an effective ADHD evaluation using the clear 10-step ADHDology Evaluation Model (Chapters 1 and 2).
 Clinicians will also become aware of coordinating diagnostic and treatment services with other providers so children and teens can receive the best care.
 Ways to improve effectiveness with diagnostically complex presentations are also